 - 1. Posters may not exceed the size of 11 x 17 inches. - 2.
-Posters may only be placed on the exterior, or facing the exterior, of any University or privately owned building in areas freely accessible to all University students. - a) Areas not freely accessible to all University of Pennsylvania students shall include but are not limited to: fraternities, sororities, and off-campus housing.
+Posters may only be placed on/in any university or privately owned buildings under the following conditions. - These buildings must be freely accessible for at least one time of the day for all University of Pennsylvania undergraduate students. - b) Areas not freely accessible to all University of Pennsylvania students shall include but are not limited to: fraternities, sororities, and off-campus housing.